ns-develops/ns-develops/README.md

 <br>
 `See Stars-list for other projects I've made`<br>

-`I gladly help with your idea, upscale and projects to a favorable rate, intrested in both small as well large projects`<br>
-`Open to meet and hear if you have any other suggestions or for business possibilities,`
+`I gladly help with your idea, upscale and projects to a favorable rate, intrested in both small as well large projects.
+Open to meet and hear if you have any other suggestions or for business possibilities,`
 <br>
 <br>